SoftwareAG/c8y-docs/src/render/guides/users-guide/device-management/device-details.html.md

 - Create Instance: Creates a new instance for the selected object.
 - Delete Instance: Deletes the selected instance.

-**Info:**  Some resources do not have all of the listed operations.
+**Info:**  Some instances do not have all of the listed operations.

-Some objects show additional operations which can be performed.
-These operations become available after reading the object.
+Some object cards show additional operations which can be performed.
+These operations become available after reading the object/instance.
 For example, device “Reboot” or “Reset error code”.
 In order to perform these operations, click **Execute**.

 ![Execute operation](/guides/images/users-guide/DeviceManagement/DevMgmt_execute-operation.png)